Trevor White (musician)

 Trevor White (born 3 August 1947, Chelmsford, Essex, England) is a British-Australian singer-songwriter.
 He is best known in Australia for playing the title role in the original Australian stage production of Jesus Christ Superstar.
+Elsewhere, his voice has become known as the singing voice for the character Rocky Horror in The Rocky Horror Picture Show (1975), though he was uncredited in the film.

 Biography

-1961–1970: Sounds Incorporated
+1968–1971: Sounds Incorporated

-In 1961, White auditioned for, and was successful in joining British instrumentalist group Sounds Incorporated, as vocals, and playing keyboard, piano, drums.
+In 1968, White joined British instrumental group Sounds Incorporated as a vocalist, keyboardist and drummer, replacing departing founding member Barry Cameron.
 The group visited Australia 3 times in 3 years and disbanded whilst in Perth in 1971.

 1972–1981: Solo career

 After the disbandment of Sounds Incorporated, White auditioned for the Australian production of Jesus Christ Superstar and took the role of Jesus and relocated to Australia.
 White contributed to the original cast recording of the album.

 White toured briefly with The Kinks and played with the band Sailor.

 In the 1975 musical comedy The Rocky Horror Picture Show, White dubbed the singing voice of Rocky, who was played by Peter Hinwood.

 In 1976, White signed with Polydor Records and released Out of the Shadows.
 The album spawns two top 100 singles.

 In 1980, White signed with CBS and released a further two singles.